gavingu2255-ai/WLM-Open-Source/README.md

 Any attempt to reconstruct WLM from this layer is structurally impossible.

+WLM is not a parameterized model.
+It is a structural language architecture.

 Final Declaration
 This Shadow Layer is now sealed.
 It stands as the canonical public architecture